adammaj1/Mandelbrot-Sets-Alternate-Parameter-Planes/README.md

 ## z^2+c family

-Here initial parameter p is transformed:
+The p-plane is drawn, but initial p parameter is transformed to c:

     c = t(p)